 Mitchell has become an advocate for caregivers.
-He and his son, Tempe Mayor Mark Mitchell, helped launch Dementia Friendly Tempe, which aims to support caregivers through its Dementia Cafe and educate the community.
+He and his son, Tempe Mayor Mark Mitchell, helped launch Dementia Friendly Tempe, which aims to support caregivers through its Memory Cafe and educate the community.

 While these men have their willingness to ask for help in common, they remain the exception.
 And when they don’t seek help, Diehl said, "what often builds up is unrelenting unimaginable pressure and they often break in really gruesome ways.”